-The growth of the National Socialist German Workers Party (NAZI), the expansion of the German Air Force ( Luftwaffe) , and the career of the Luftwaffe commander, Hermann Goering,
+The growth of the National Socialist German Workers Party (NAZI), the German Air Force ( Luftwaffe) expansion, and the career of the Luftwaffe commander, Hermann Goering,

 Why Lindbergh was wrong in his forecast of German victory at the beginning of WWII ,

 Gill Robb Wilson’s WWII fight against German submarines using American civilian pilots and aircraft, the Civil Air Patrol, along the east coast of the US, from Maine to Mexico,

 A comprehensive history of the beginning of World War II, with some details that are not well published,

 And some little known information about Pearl Harbor, and the U.S. west coast interment of Japanese-American citizens.

 (Go to the sign-up page to receive e-mail notice when revisions, and chapters are complete.)

 © Copyright by Frederick George Herbert, 2013.